MJKWoolnough/httpwrap/README.md

 }
 ```

-Override is an interface for overriding interfaces on a http.ResponseWriter
+Override is an interface for overriding interfaces on a http.ResponseWriter.

 #### func  OverrideFlusher

 ```go
 func OverrideFlusher(t http.Flusher) Override
 ```
-OverrideFlusher is used to set an override for http.Flusher
+OverrideFlusher is used to set an override for http.Flusher.

 #### func  OverrideHeaderWriter

 ```go
 func OverrideHeaderWriter(t HeaderWriter) Override
 ```
-OverrideHeaderWriter is used to set an override for HeaderWriter
+OverrideHeaderWriter is used to set an override for HeaderWriter.

 #### func  OverrideHeaders

 ```go
 func OverrideHeaders(t Headers) Override
 ```
-OverrideHeaders is used to set an override for Headers
+OverrideHeaders is used to set an override for Headers.

 #### func  OverrideHijacker

 ```go
 func OverrideHijacker(t http.Hijacker) Override
 ```
-OverrideHijacker is used to set an override for http.Hijacker
+OverrideHijacker is used to set an override for http.Hijacker.

 #### func  OverridePusher

 ```go
 func OverridePusher(t http.Pusher) Override
 ```
-OverridePusher is used to set an override for http.Pusher
+OverridePusher is used to set an override for http.Pusher.

 #### func  OverrideStringWriter

 ```go
 func OverrideStringWriter(t StringWriter) Override
 ```
-OverrideStringWriter is used to set an override for StringWriter
+OverrideStringWriter is used to set an override for StringWriter.

 #### func  OverrideWriter

 ```go
 func OverrideWriter(t io.Writer) Override
 ```
-OverrideWriter is used to set an override for io.Writer
+OverrideWriter is used to set an override for io.Writer.

 #### type StringWriter